Home » By Course » Desserts » Creamy Peanut Butter Fudge

 Only 2 simple steps stand between you and the best peanut butter fudge ever!
 Follow the instructions below to get started.

 Alternatively, you can adapt this recipe to microwave fudge.
-Just use a microwave safe bowl to melt the butter and peanut butter together.
+Just use a microwave-safe bowl to melt the butter and peanut butter together.
 Cook on high for 2 minutes, then stir well.
 Repeat in 60-second increments until the mixture is smooth and creamy.

 Close-up of multiple squares of peanut butter fudge arranged in rows on a light surface.